PowerShell/ProjectMercury/shell/README.md

 An agent plugin is responsible for managing its own chat history.

-### ShellCopilot.Kernel
+### AIShell.Kernel

-This is the implementation of Shell Copilot.
+This is the implementation of AI Shell.
 It consists of the following components:

 - ReadLine
 - Renders (mardown render, stream render, paging render)